-The Advanced Studies component is completed in a manner agreed with the supervisor.
+Advanced Studies.
+This component is completed in a manner agreed with the supervisor.
 The starting point is a wide range of involvement in academic activity relating to the student's chosen field and topic.
 The number of study points that can be obtained from the different activities is determined on the basis of the credit equivalence table presented below.
-It is also possible to complete Advanced Studies through examinations of literature, the materials for which students are to agree with their supervisor.
+It is also possible to complete advanced studies through literature examinations, the material for which is to be agreed on with their supervisor.

-The requirements for written examinations of literature are determined for each student individually according to his/her needs.
-The basic rule where credit for examinations of literature is concerned is that one study point corresponds to some 200 pages of reading material.
+The requirements for written literature examinations are determined for each student individually according to his/her needs.
+The basic rule in planning the literature exams is that one study point corresponds to some 200 pages of reading material.
 Some of the literature required must be in a foreign language.

-It is recommended that students complete Advanced Studies at the beginning of their postgraduate study, as the work involved provides a basis for the upcoming degree research.
+It is recommended that students complete the advanced studies at the beginning of their postgraduate study, as they provide a basis for the upcoming research.